 The real struggle lies in the inconsistency of ingredient labels throughout the World.
 Not only does each country have different nutrition label requirements, but the ingredients themselves can also vary between countries.
 If you’re hunting down the ingredients of a food product online, always refer to the manufacturer’s website in your country for the most accurate information.

 Despite the disappointing realisation that many of our childhood favorite snacks are not vegan, there are still a few binge-worthy snack items that are either intentionally vegan or accidentally vegan.
 Not to mention, the mass of Certified Vegan products popping up on Canadian grocery store shelves.

 Skip to a section:

-How to know if a food item is vegan in Canada?
+How to know if a snack is vegan in Canada?

 If you want to be absolutely sure that a food product is vegan, look for a vegan certification label on the packaging.
 In Canada, there are a few different organizations that certify vegan products.
 Here are the two most popular vegan certification labels to look out for in Canada:

 Non-certified vegan products can still be vegan.
 Since not all brands will go through the process of vegan certification, referring to a food item’s nutrition label can be adequate if a bit of uncertainty is suitable for you.

 Is a snack vegan if its label says "may contain milk"?

 Generally speaking, yes.
 The “may contain milk” label simply means that the item was manufactured in a facility that also manufactures foods containing dairy.
 In the worst case scenario, that food item could contain traces of dairy as a result of cross-contamination.